ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 This tutorial walks you through on how you can isolate workloads by provisioning VPCs in different IBM Cloud regions with subnets and virtual server instances(VSIs) created in multiple zones of a region and how you can increase resiliency within a region and globally by provisioning and configuring load balancers with back-end pools, front-end listeners and proper health checks.

-For global load balancer, you will provision an IBM Cloud internet services (CIS) from the catalog and for managing the SSL certificate for all HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certification along with the private key will be imported.
+For global load balancer, you will provision an IBM Cloud internet services (CIS) from the catalog and for managing the SSL certificate for all HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certificate along with the private key will be imported.

 {:shortdesc}

 ## Objectives
 {: #objectives}

-* Understand the isolation of workloads through infrastructure objects available for virtual private clouds
+* Understand the isolation of workloads through infrastructure objects available for virtual private clouds.
-* Use a load balancer between zones in a region
+* Use a load balancer between zones within a region to distribute traffic among virtual servers.
-* Use a global load balancer between regions
+* Use a global load balancer between regions to increase resiliency and reduce latency.I'm

 ## Services used
 {: #services}